The most common problems for neighbours concerning swimming pools are safety, noise, overflow and leakage of water.

-Similarly, if the property is to be leased, the landlord must ensure the pool is registered and provide a copy of a valid certificate of compliance or a relevant occupation certificate to the tenant (Residential Tenancies Regulation 2010, Schedule 1 clauses 40 and 40A).
-Properties with more than two lots and a shared pool in strata complexes or community schemes are exempt from these sale and lease requirements (Conveyancing (Sale of Land) Regulation 2017, Schedule 1 subclause 15 (2) and Residential Tenancies Regulation 2010, Schedule 1 clause 40A).
+Similarly, if the property is to be leased, the landlord must ensure the pool is registered and provide a copy of a valid certificate of compliance or a relevant occupation certificate to the tenant (Residential Tenancies Regulation 2019, Schedule 1 clause 46).
+Properties with more than two lots and a shared pool in strata complexes or community schemes are exempt from these sale and lease requirements (Conveyancing (Sale of Land) Regulation 2017, Schedule 1 subclause 15 (2) and Residential Tenancies Regulation 2019, Schedule 1 clause 46).

 The Swimming Pools Act 1992 and Swimming Pools Regulation 2018 set out detailed safety requirements for indoor and outdoor swimming pools and spa pools in NSW.

 An outdoor swimming pool must: